srjr-hkannan/BacColonyGrowth/README.md

 ### INSTALLATION GUIDE / INSTRUCTIONS FOR USE:
 To compile code:
-+ Change current working directory to the “run_sim” folder.
++ Change current working directory to the “AgentBasedModel-BacColonyGrowth/run_sim” folder.
 + Compilation command : ```g++ ../*.cpp -fopenmp -O3 -o CompiledCode```

 Input file for simulation: